Participate

 Kids & Youth

 St. Mark’s has an active program for children that includes Sunday School, Youth Group, and an array of fun activities.
 Please note that safety is a top priority.
 All of our Sunday School teachers, youth leaders and clergy have completed the Episcopal Church child safety course, “Safeguarding God’s Children.”
+For informatin on Youth Group and Sunday School please contact Peggy Totten our Director of Family Ministry.

 Religious Education